 Hostas are remarkably resilient plants that have become a mainstay of the shade garden.
-When the basic needs of the plant are met: protection from direct sun (most varieties), ample watering, regular fertilization and division of mature stands, hostas are, for the most part, worry free.
-However, a few issues do exist that affect the health and aesthetics of the plant.
+Hostas are for the most part trouble free when their basic needs are met: protection from direct sun (most varieties), ample watering, regular fertilization and division of crowded stands.
+However, a few issues do exist that affect the health and aesthetics of this favored perennial.
+Here they are:

 Caused by a host of diseases occurring at once, anthracnose thrives in damp, still, part-to-full shade areas of the garden.

-Signs: Tan or brown spots in the leaves that enlarge and develop dark borders.
-The spots drop out of the plant and the leaves take on a tattered look.
+Signs: Tan or brown spots appear on hosta leaves and then enlarge and develop dark borders.
+The spots drop out, giving the leaves a tattered quality.

-Action: Remove infected leaves, water with soaker hoses rather from above, replace mulch and ensure there is room for air circulation between the plants and treat with a fungicide to protect the remaining healthy leaves.
+Action: Remove infected leaves, water at the base of the plant rather than from above, replace mulch and ensure there is room for air circulation between the plants.
+Treat with a fungicide to protect the remaining healthy leaves.

 Formerly known as hosta crown rot, petiole rot is a serious fungal disease.

-Signs: Yellowing and browning of the leaves around the margins, leaves become limp and mushy at the base of the petiole.
+Signs: Yellowing and browning of the leaves around the margins, leaves become limp and mushy at the base of their petiole (leaf stem).
 The leaves are easily pulled from the main plant.
 White fungal threads (mycelium) may be visible.
 The disease fungus produces very small, round fungal seeds of sorts called sclerotia at the base of the petiole.
 Sclerotia can remain inactive in cold weather and are activated when the environment becomes warm and humid.

-Bacterial soft rot is caused by several types of bacteria and usually occurs where there is a wound caused from division or planting.
-Wounds may also be caused by ice or a colder than average winter that caused the ground to heave and thaw.
-Heaving and thawing is typical in clay soils.
+Bacterial soft rot is caused by several types of bacteria and usually occurs where there is a wound from division or planting.
+Wounds may also be caused frost heaves over the winter.

 Action: Remove and dispose of infected plants.
 Thoroughly clean any tools that came in contact with the plant as well as your hands and gloves.

-Signs: Mosaic, yellowing, tissue that looks thin and wrinkled.
+Signs: Oddly patterned, yellowing tissue that looks thin and wrinkled.
 The colors of variegated leaves tend to blur together and lose their crisp definition.

-Action: Use a discerning eye when selecting hostas.
-Destroy infected plants, thoroughly clean your tools and never divide an infected plant.
+Action: Use a discerning eye when purchasing hostas; avoid any whose leaves look suspicious.
+In the garden, destroy infected plants, thoroughly clean your tools and never divide an infected plant.

 Signs: Older leaves develop light green to yellow stripes parallel to the major leaf vein.
-Affected leaves have a dry, tattered appearance.
+They take on a dry, tattered appearance.